 The Powder Diffraction beamline is located on a bending magnet source and has been designed to operate over the energy range 8-21 keV.
 The beamline consists of two experimental hutches and a user cabin.
-Experimental hutch one is designed for sample capillary analysis, and hutch two is for specialised user setups and those requiring a 2D detector.
+Experimental hutch one is designed for sample capillary analysis, and experimental hutch two is for specialised user setups, and those requiring a 2D detector.

 The range of studies that may be carried out at the Powder Diffraction beamline includes:

 - In situ examination of chemical and mineralogical processes